All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 - Demonstrate the outcomes achievable by completing the Montana University System Core.

-- Select and use the appropriate technologies for personal, academic, or career tasks.
+- Use appropriate technologies for personal, academic, and career tasks.

 Estimated Resident Program Cost*